-In education, structured arts activity increases uptake of key transferrable skills by up to 17%10, which in turn improves employability and longer-term job market outcomes.
-The arts are also recognized as a valuable pathway for learning, with mathematical attainment being significantly increased amongst creatively engaged pupils11.
-Artistic competence is economically valued in its own right as well; the cultural sector contributed over £40 billion to the UK economy in 202212, and directly employing over 700,000 people as of 202213 with these careers being often highly valued by young people.

-The Council can recognise, support, and advocate for the opportunities for people to acquire creative and cultural skills in the city, to not only develop within creative and cultural sector jobs, but to also develop transferrable skills to support other sectors and contribute to a growing economy.
+In education, structured arts activity increases uptake of key transferrable skills by up to 17%, which in turn improves employability and longer-term job market outcomes.
+The arts are also recognised as a valuable pathway for learning, with mathematical attainment being significantly increased amongst creatively engaged pupils.
+Artistic competence is economically valued in its own right as well; the cultural sector contributed over £40 billion to the UK economy in 2022, and directly employing over 700,000 people as of 2022 with these careers being often highly valued by young people.
+The Council recognises, supports, and advocates for opportunities for people to acquire creative and cultural skills in the city, to not only develop within creative and cultural sector jobs, but to also develop transferrable skills to support other sectors and contribute to a growing economy.
 Examples of support include the My Cambridge project and Region of Learning.